Agriculture that restores soil properties, captures carbon and produces high-quality food

 maite.martinezeixarch@irta.cat

-For more information, collaborations, or other inquiries, you can contact us via the project manager’s email: enric.sangra@irta.cat.
+For more information, collaborations or other questions, you can contact us through the email of the project manager: nuria.bentoldra@irta.cat.